- Declaration of co-ownership : Penal clause

 Even though a co-owner is at home in his apartment, its use should be in accordance with the prescriptions of the declaration of co-ownership.
 This document may contain provisions prohibiting any activities other than residential ones in the immovable.
 To ensure the welfare of its residents, it may be necessary for the syndicate to impose sanctions to co-owners or tenants who disregard the by-laws of the immovable.
 It may even, on occasion, petition the court to assert the rights of all co-owners.

-All co-owners should supply a duplicate of the keys to their apartment to the directors of the co-ownership.
-The law is silent on this issue, but most declarations of co-ownership have a provision that imposes this rule upon co-owners, tenants or any other occupant of the immovable.
-These keys must be given to a representative of the board of directors or to the condo manager.
+In the event of an emergency work (for example during water damage), the co-owners are required to give free access to their private portions to a representative of the syndicate.
+In order not to delay the execution of such work, any co-owner should supply a duplicate of the keys to their apartment to a representative of the board of directors or to the condo manager.
+Although the law is silent on this issue, most declarations of co-ownership have a provision that imposes this rule upon co-owners, tenants or any other occupant of the immovable.

 In order for a Meeting of co-owners to deliberate and adopt decisions, the Law provides that the co-owners (present or represented), eligible to vote, must hold the majority of votes.
 This requirement is called a quorum.It is also necessary that the quorum be maintained for the duration of the meeting.
 In the event that it cannot be reached or maintained, the Law provides for holding a second Meeting of co-owners (Make-up Meeting) during which the rules for calculating the quorum will be less stringent.
 An overview of the various requirements to obtain a quorum.